sdaitzman/elementary-os-install-utility/README.md

 ## Building from source:

-Should support OOTB building from source using Xcode ≥6
+Should support OOTB building from source using Xcode ≥6 - sometimes works in >6 but not reliably.

+The built app has been tested for OS X ≥10.9

 ## Credits:

-See HUMANS.md
+See HUMANS.txt

 ## Technical Details: